MP 89: Manually driven (CC) stock (Line 4 and 6)

-The MP 89 CC is manually controlled by the driver and originally circulated on Line 1 from their inception in 1997 until February, 2013, replacing the aging MP 59 during the course of 1997 and 2000.
+The MP 89 CC is manually controlled by the driver and originally circulated on Line 1 from their inception in 1997 until February 2013, replacing the aging MP 59 during the course of 1997 and 2000.
 The first train (#01) was delivered to the RATP in 1995 and was originally without articulation.
 Interconnecting gangways would not be installed until the train went into passenger service in 1997.
 52 6-car trains were ordered for Line 1.

 From 2006 to 2007, an experimental program ran on selected train-sets on an LCD passenger information system (Dilidam).
 This system would later be adopted by the new MP 05 automated rolling stock that now operate on Line 1 (from :fr:MP 89).

 Besides the provision of a driver's cab on the CC version of the MP 89, another key difference between the CC and CA stock is the interconnecting gangways between trains.
 Most of the CC stock are equipped with reinforced gangways, which consists of solid interior panels.
 This was designed mainly due to fears that the curved platforms on Line 1 (such as Bastille), as well as storage of the trains within the tunnels, could cause significant damage to rubber gangways.
 However, some trains (#s 02, 08, 09, 13, 18, 51, and 52) have been fitted with rubber gangways since 2000, and six trains (#s 43, 45, 46, 48, 49, and 50) contain prototype gangways that were later implemented in the MF 01 stock (from :fr:MP 89).
-In 2012, train #12 was retrofitted with the MF 01 type gangways upon transfer of the train to Line 4, and in March, 2014, train #01 was retrofitted.
+In 2012, train #12 was retrofitted with the MF 01 type gangways upon transfer of the train to Line 4, and in March 2014 train #01 was retrofitted.

 Because Line 4 is a much curvier line compared to Line 1, there were also concerns that the interconnecting gangways would become damaged from excessive wear and tear caused by the curvature of the tracks and stations.
 It was originally planned that all of the MP 89 CC trains would be re-fitted with the same rubber gangways as the MP 05.
 However, after modifying the Line 4 tracks to better suit the MP 89, the plan was cancelled.

-Fully automated (CA) stock (Line 14)

-The MP 89 CA operates on the Line 14, and is best known for being fully automatic without the use of any driver or cab.
-Similar to the Metropolis counterparts operating on Singapore's North East and Circle lines, the trains ends offer passengers an unblocked view of the tracks ahead.
-They do however have full driving facilities located behind a locked cabinet, for use in case of emergency or when the automatic drive is not adequate.
-19 6-car sets were initially ordered, with a further 2 sets delivered for the extension of Line 14 from Madeleine to Saint-Lazare.
-All of the MP 89CA stock on Line 14 are equipped with rubber gangways.